 The Company's Independent Director and Audit Committee Chairman, Mr. Monico V. Jacob, in his capacity as then Chairman of Petron Corporation, was recently impleaded in a case together with some government officials for Violation of Republic Act 3019 otherwise known as the Anti-Graft and Corrupt Practices Act involving tax credit payments of Petron Corporation.
 The case was filed after Mr. Jacob's tenure as Chairman and Chief Executive Officer of Petron (from 1992-1998) and is still pending with the Sandiganbayan.

-The Department of Justice (DOJ) filed twenty-five (25) Informations against Dennis A. Uy, President of the Company, for alleged violations of the Tariff and Customs Code of the Philippines, twenty-two (22) of which were filed with the Regional Trial Court of Davao City, and three (3) Informations filed with the Regional Trial Court of Batangas City.
+The Department of Justice (DOJ) filed twenty-two (22) Informations against Dennis A. Uy, President of the Company, for alleged violation of the Tariff and Customs Code of the Philippines with the Regional Trial Court of Davao City.